China builds world’s largest underwater telescope

 Credit: Shanghai Jiao Tong University (Shanghai (Chinese: 上海; in pinyin shànghǎi pronunciation;…)

 The TRIDENT (Tropical Deep-sea Neutrino Telescope – telescope of neutrinos in deep tropical waters) will scrutinize the rare flashes of light (Light is the whole electromagnetic waves visible to the eye…) produced by these elusive particles.
 In activity (The term activity can designate a profession.) from 2030, it will look for these flashes when neutrinos briefly interact with the water.
-Every second (Second is the feminine of the adjective second, which comes immediately after the first or which…), approximately 100 billion neutrinos pass through each centimeter. .01 meter.) square (A square is a regular polygon with four sides.
+Every second (Second is the feminine of the adjective second, which comes immediately following the first or which…), approximately 100 billion neutrinos pass through each centimeter. .01 meter.) square (A square is a regular polygon with four sides.
 This means that its…) of your body.
 However, their electric charge (Electric charge is a fundamental property of matter which respects the principle of …) zero and their almost zero mass make their interaction (An interaction is an exchange of information, affects or energy between two agents within…) with matter (Matter is the substance which composes any body having a tangible reality.
 Its…) extremely weak.

 TRIDENT’s mission is to discover the origins of neutrinos, even if they are several billion light years away, where stellar explosions and galactic collisions occur.
 According to Xu Donglian, chief scientist of the project, the detector will benefit from the absence of blind spots due to its proximity to the equator.